Welcome to SBM Mobile. This document provides an overview of the latest changes in the SBM Mobile app.

 The following features and changes have been added in this release.

-Users can now submit and update auxiliary items in SBM Mobile.
+Users can now use reports with Query at Runtime parameters in SBM Mobile.

 This section provides useful tips to help you maximize SBM Mobile for your users.

 SBM Mobile is a portal for your users who want to work with items from their mobile devices.
 You can decide which applications are available to your users on their mobile devices.

 To enable mobile support for an application:

 - Launch SBM Composer and open your process app.

 - In the Application Editor, select the Enable options for SBM mobile app check box.

 This enables users to access the application from their mobile devices once the process app is deployed.